kowainik/relude/README.md

 6. [Migration guide.](#migration-guide-)

-This is neither a tutorial on _Haskell_ nor tutorial on each function contained 5n `Relude`.
+This is neither a tutorial on _Haskell_ nor tutorial on each function contained in `Relude`.
 For detailed documentation of every function together with examples and usage, see [_Haddock documentation_](http://hackage.haskell.org/package/relude).

 ## Get started [↑](#structure-of-this-tutorial)